nbe95/arduino-timer/README.md

 time to perform a specific task or not, and if so, it automatically restarts the timer for the next run.
 Nice. :tada:

-The timer module is non-blocking and because only discrete events are captured, there's **no need** for a `tick()` method with needs to be called periodically or similar.
-Plus, timer objects automatically handle timestamp subtraction/overflow on their own.
+The timer module is **non-blocking**.
+It has a very simple structure and since only discrete time events are captured, there's **no need** for a periodically called `tick()` method or something similar.
+Plus, timer objects automatically handle **timestamp subtraction/overflow** on their own.
 I thus find it very handy and often use it in my private projects when it comes down to timing several tasks on a microcontroller etc.

 ## Features

-All Timer objects created a compile time or runtime are independent of each other; you can create as much of them as you need (or your RAM can hold :wink:).
+All Timer objects created a compile time or runtime are independent of each other; you can create as much of them as you need (or your RAM can hold).

-Thinking of a simple stopwatch, each one provides a fairly intuitive
+Thinking of a simple stopwatch, each one provides a fairly intuitive interface.
-interface:

 - `Timer` (constructor): Creates a Timer object.
 If a duration is provided as argument, it will be immediately applied (but the timer will not be started).